spryker/spryker-docs/docs/pbc/all/order-management-system/202311.0/base-shop/datapayload-conversion/state-machine/common-pitfalls-in-oms-design.md

     ```php
     $config[OmsMultiThreadConstants::OMS_PROCESS_WORKER_NUMBER] = 10; // IMPORTANT: if you change this value do not forget to update the number of Jenkins jobs in jenkins.php
     ```
   2. Create ten Jenkins jobs for every processor.
 Use the `processor-id` option to define which identifiers to process in a job.
 Processes are assigned when orders order items are created.
-You can find more details in this article.
+You can find more details in this [Order management system multi-thread
+](/docs/pbc/all/order-management-system/{{page.version}}/base-shop/datapayload-conversion/state-machine/order-management-system-multi-thread.html).

-* Create a wrapper console command that runs `check-condition` or any other needed command one by one.
+* Create a wrapper console command that runs `check-condition` in a loop.
 Tips for the wrapper command:
   * Don’t run subprocesses in parallel because it results in more complexity in logic than profits.
   * Run the real command (check-condition) in a subprocess to speed up memory cleanup after the execution.
   * Implement timeouts for subprocesses and the wrapper.
 To prevent items from being stuck in `onEnter` transitions, avoid hard limits with the killing process.
 Instead, analyze the execution time of subprocesses to figure out if you should run a new child process or finish the execution of the wrapper.